 - 2 Tablespoons packed light or dark brown sugar

 - Heat a griddle or skillet over medium heat.
-Coat generously with cooking spray, oil, or butter.
-Once very hot, drop about 1/4 cup of batter on the griddle.
-Cook until the edges look dry and bubbles begin to form on the center or sides, about 1 minute.
+Coat generously with butter or nonstick spray.
+Once hot, drop about 1/4 cup of batter on the griddle.
+Cook until the edges look dry and bubbles begin to form on the sides, about 1 minute.
 Flip and cook on the other side until cooked through, about 2 more minutes.
-Coat griddle/skillet again with nonstick spray for each pancake or batch of pancakes.
+Coat griddle/skillet again with butter for each pancake or batch of pancakes.

-*Recipe tested with both skim and vanilla almond milks.
-Soy milk, 1%, 2%, buttermilk, coconut milk, or rice milk are OK.
+- Milk: I tested this recipe with both skim and vanilla almond milks.
+Soy milk, 1%, 2%, buttermilk, coconut milk, oat milk, or rice milk also work.

-*Recipe tested with plain 0% Greek yogurt.
-Regular yogurt, any milk fat and your choice of flavor, is OK.
+- Yogurt: I use plain 0% Greek yogurt.
+Regular yogurt, any milk fat, and your choice of flavor will work.